 Certain permissions imply multiple permissions.
 Any such permissions are included automatically and cannot be revoked unless the permission that contains them is revoked.
-See "Permissions" below.
+See "p4 grant-permission" on the previous page.

 -d Applies to the depot and its repos.

 -n Applies to the repo with the specified name.

 -g Applies to the specified group.

 -u Applies to the specified user.

--r (Optional) For the create-ref , delete-ref , and write-ref permissions, specifies the ref , a reference that corresponds to a repository's branch, such as refs/heads/release , or a tag, which might represent a release number, such as refs/heads/rel-2.1.14 .
+-r Optional for the create-ref , delete-ref , and write-ref permissions to specify the ref , a reference that corresponds to a repository's branch, such as refs/heads/release , or a tag, which might represent a release number, such as refs/heads/rel-2.1.14 .
 See https://git-scm.com/book/en/v2/Git-Internals-Git-References.
+Required for the restricted-ref permission.

--p Applies the specified permission.
+-р Applies the specified permission.

-g- opts See "Global Options" on page 534.
+g- opts See "Global Options" on page 557.